unbelievableflavour/Cotton/README.md

 Updating tasks?
 1. Replace your `.vscode` folder with the `.vscode` folder from the download.

+## Wiki

+Since Cotton has a pretty extensive feature list.
+We created a official wiki for all documentation.
+You can find it here: [Wiki](https://github.com/unbelievableflavour/Cotton/wiki)

 ## FAQ

 **Q: Im getting the following error during compiling.
 What do I do?**